 Download and print our ultimate College Packing Checklist here!

 Inspect Your Auto Insurance

 Since each state has different rates and risk factors for car insurance, call your provider to ensure that you’re avoiding gaps in coverage.
 Be ready to share information about where your student is enrolled, where the car will be parked most of the time, and when the change in location goes into effect.
-It may make more sense for your child to get his or her own policy.
-In most states, GEICO offers special rates through our Family Pricing Program, which moves young drivers from their parents’ policy to their own.
+It may make more sense for your child to get his or her own auto insurance policy.

 Want more practical tips on getting kids ready for college?
 Check out this advice on protecting your kids on and off campus.